vic-ma/howtodismantle.github.io/_posts/2024-10-09-ByeBye-Paper-Going-paperless-with-Peakboard-and-Woutex-e-Ink-Displays.md

   - name: WoutexDemoboard.pbmx
     url: /assets/2024-10-09/WoutexDemoboard.pbmx
 ---
 Peakboard applications are often used in paperless environments.
-But how to do that when an additional piece of paper is actually necessary to identify a palet, a package or a warehouse a bin?
-One possible answer is to transfer the necessary information to a paperless e-ink display to replace paper.
+But how do you do that when a piece of paper is necessary to identify a pallet, a package, or a warehouse bin?
+One answer is to transfer the necessary information to a paperless e-ink display.
 In this article we will learn how to that transfer from the Peakboard app to [Woutex e-ink display](https://woutex-paperless.de/).
 And to make things even more fancy we don't use just random information, but we use a outbound delivery from SAP as the logical basis for the display.

 ![image](/assets/2024-10-09/010.png)